garthee/gnot/README.md

 Setup
 ====
 1. Install werkzeug python library (werkzeug.pocoo.org), and other required libraries.
-Alternatively use Anaconda setup.
+Alternatively use <a href="https://store.continuum.io/cshop/anaconda/">Anaconda</a>.
 2. Move .gnot_config to user home directory and edit the parameters.
 3. Start the webserver (python webserver.py) from gnot directory.